ToniNichev/Thermostat/README.md

     *   setting up PTAC in remote terminal mode
         - press and hold +/- then press [off] twise
         - press heat to go to C1
-        - press +/- to go to L1 (or L5 didn't remember.
-I have to test again ...)
+        - press +/- to go to L5
+        - press off

+    * getting out into a normal mode
+        - press and hold +/- then press [off] twise
+        - presss heat to go to 0
+        - preass off

     https://www.youtube.com/watch?v=bffd5M8eKCk